shabbyrobe/amiss/doc/active.rst

 To define active records, simply extend the ``Amiss\Active\Record``.
 Configure everything else just like you would when using Amiss as a Data Mapper.

 This guide will assume you are using the :doc:`mapper/annotation`.
 For more information on alternative mapping options, see :doc:`mapper/mapping`.
+Active records will work with any mapping configuration that works with the data mapper.

 .. code-block:: php